Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Introduction and main results

 The second step is much more involved than the first.
 The fundamental difficulty is that for a typical group $G$ the general solution of the nonlinear ODEs governing $G$-invariant Laplacian solitons does not correspond to a complete soliton and therefore one has to find a way to recognise which (if any) of the local solutions represent complete solutions.
 The difficulties are further compounded by two factors: in most cases the general solutions to the ODE systems are not explicitly available; also we do not know in advance what types of asymptotic geometry complete noncompact solitons may exhibit.
 As a result of these issues there are no general systematic approaches to determining which of the local solutions extend to complete ones.

+Such completeness issues have also been faced in the context of previous work on cohomogeneity-one Einstein metrics or special holonomy metrics.
+For compact cohomogeneity-one Einstein metrics we mention B\"ohm's pioneering work on inhomogeneous Einstein metrics on spheres~\cite{Bohm:cohom1:Einstein} and the work of Foscolo--Haskins~\cite{Foscolo:Haskins:NK} that constructed the first complete inhomogeneous nearly K\"ahler 6-manifolds; both of these papers introduced important ideas to deal with complete metrics on compact spaces.
+Closer to the issues faced in the current paper is previous work on complete noncompact cohomogeneity-one Ricci-flat or special holonomy metrics, especially B\"ohm's work~\cite{Bohm:BSMF} and previous work of the current authors on cohomogeneity-one~\gthol~metrics~\cite{FHN:JEMS}.

 In this paper we begin a detailed study of the geometry of cohomogeneity-one Laplacian solitons with principal orbit type $\CP^3$ and $\flag:= \sunitary{3}/\T^2$; these have symmetry groups \Sp{2} and \sunitary{3} respectively.
-It will turn out that the ODE system governing~\Sp{2}-invariant Laplacian solitons can be regarded as a special case of the system governing~\sunitary{3}-invariant solitons.
 We have several reasons for singling out these two among the seven types of simply connected principal orbit that can occur for cohomogeneity-one~\gtstr s~\cite[Theorem 3.1]{Cleyton:Swann}.
 We explain those reasons in detail in our review of the basics of cohomogeneity-one~\gtstr s in Section~\ref{ss:closed:coh1:G2}.
 However, the ultimate justification for our choice of principal orbit types is that they do indeed lead to the existence of interesting complete shrinking, steady and expanding gradient Laplacian solitons.

+After developing the basic local theory of the ODE systems governing \sunitary{3} and \Sp{2}-invariant cohomogeneity one $G_2$ solitons (the latter can in fact be viewed as a special case of the former, with an extra $\Z_2$ symmetry), the main focus of this paper is on complete~\sunitary{3}-invariant steady gradient Laplacian solitons on~$\Lambda^2_-\CP^2$.
+The sequel~\cite{HJN} focusses mainly on the \Sp{2}-invariant case, in particular finding a $1$-parameter family of complete~\Sp{2}-invariant expanding gradient Laplacian solitons on $\Lambda^2_-\Sph^4$ (and a related family of $\sunitary{3} \times \Z_2$-invariant expanders on $\Lambda^2_- \CP^2$).